GianlucaMaggio/typedoc-plugin-sourcefile-url/README.md

 There can be one or more mapping rules.
 For each *Defined in* only the first rule that matches is applied.
 In the above example the last rule would match all source files that did not start with `modules/module-one`.
 This compares to the *Simple Prefix* option.

-If you need to pass a custom string to indicate the line numeber in the url (defaults to `#L`), you can pass the `--sourcefile-url-lines-str` option.
+If you need to pass a custom string to indicate the line numeber in the url (defaults to `#L`), you can pass the `--sourcefile-link-lines-str` option.
 (Ignacio Carbajo)
 ---

 The options are mutually exclusive.
-It is not possible to use `--sourcefile-url-prefix` and `--sourcefile-url-map` at the same time.
+It is not possible to use `--sourcefile-link-prefix` and `--sourcefile-link-map` at the same time.